Medical vs. Recreational Cannabis in Canada

 Under The Cannabis Act, both medical and recreational cannabis is now legal in Canada and millions of Canadians are taking advantage of this new freedom within the country.
 This new emergence of legal cannabis has some Canadians wondering what the difference is between medical and recreational cannabis, making it a popular topic of conversation within and external to the cannabis community.

-Worth noting, when examining the question of the differences between medical and recreational cannabis, it is important to acknowledge that consumption, and the intended effects of use, comes down to the intent and choices of the cannabis consumer.
+It’s worth noting when examining the differences between medical and recreational cannabis, it is important to acknowledge that consumption, dosing strategy, and the intended effects of use, comes down to the intent and choices of the cannabis consumer/patient.

 The Cannabis Act

-The Cannabis Act is the set of federal laws that govern the use of recreational cannabis, coming to effect across the nation on October 17, 2018.
-Local and municipal laws also apply to recreational cannabis, in many cases adding restrictive municipal laws such as opting out of recreational cannabis retail stores or raising the legal age for consumption for their individual areas as in the case in Quebec.
+The Cannabis Act is the set of federal laws that govern the use of recreational cannabis that came to effect across the nation on October 17, 2018.
+Local and municipal laws also apply to recreational cannabis, in many cases adding restrictive municipal laws such as opting out of recreational cannabis retail stores or raising the legal age for consumption for their individual area.

 The Access to Cannabis for Medical Purposes Regulations (ACMPR) was the set of laws that governed medical cannabis use in Canada prior to October 17, 2018.
 After cannabis legalization took effect, the ACMPR was absorbed into The Cannabis Act, although there have been no changes to the previous medical cannabis laws.
 Health Canada has committed to continuing to run the ACMPR program under The Cannabis Act, with plans to review it in 5 years.